rgossiaux/svelte-headlessui/README.md

 This is an unofficial, complete Svelte port of the Headless UI component library (https://headlessui.dev/).
 It contains **fully accessible, feature-rich, unstyled** UI components.

+Documentation for this library is available at https://svelte-headlessui.goss.io

 ## Who is this for?

 This library is for you if you fall into one of two categories: